Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-When Chris Watts' pregnant wife and two daughters went missing in August and were later found dead - deaths he'd ultimately confess to and be sentenced to life in prison for - Colorado investigators began probing a part of his life that he'd kept hidden from his family: the affair he'd been carrying on with a co-worker.
+When Chris Watts' pregnant wife and two daughters went missing in August and were later found dead — deaths he'd ultimately confess to in order to avoid the death penalty — Colorado investigators began probing a part of his life that he'd kept hidden from his family: the affair he'd been carrying on with a co-worker.

 That co-worker, Nichol Kessinger, would eventually come forward to authorities with information about their illicit relationship and say that she herself had been duped by the confessed killer into thinking his marriage to Shanann Watts was all but formally over.